easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 ### GitHub's Security Priorities:
 1. **Prevent Impersonation**
-   - Hackers can't pretend to be Q-IDE
+   - Hackers can't pretend to be Top Dog
    - Your API key proves you authorized it

 2. **Enable Revocation**